STREET OPERATIONS PROGRAMS

 Who do I call with a Traffic Signal issue?

 The City of Bend contracts with ODOT to maintain the City's traffic signals.
-ODOT has specialty electrician and signal crews, manages signal operations software and operates a 24-hour dispatch center for service calls.
+ODOT has specialty electricians and signal crews, manages signal operations software and operates a 24 hour dispatch center for service calls.
 City staff works with ODOT to coordinate signal operations and to plan signal updates and improvements.